TrailsofGold/whitepaper/docs/game_concept/items.md

 A crew overall skills can be enhanced by buying items.

-Like ships, items are NFTs that can be bought using PGLD.
+Like ships, items are NFTs that can be bought but with PRBT only.

 As an example: buying a telescope improves the crew navigation skill.